Business Administrator Level 3 Apprenticeship

 - Personal, learning and thinking skills

-In addition to individual certificates, on successful completion of all elements you will be awarded an Apprenticeship Framework Certificate.
+In addition to individual certificates, on successful completion of all elements you will be awarded an Apprenticeship Standard Certificate.

 You will be employed in an administrative role earning an apprenticeship salary as well as coming to College, if you wish.
 You will also have access to all College facilities in the same way as full time students.